skeeks-semenov/yii2-assets-auto-compress/README.md

-Automatically compile and merge files js + css
+Automatically compile and merge files js + css + html
 ===================================

 This solution enables you to dynamically combine js and css files to optimize the html page.
 This allows you to improve the performance of google page speed.

 This tool only works on real sites.
-On the local projects is not working.
+On the local projects is not working!

 Installation
 ------------